besou/text_normalization/README.md

 ## Training
 In order to train a new model, you need:
 - a target side corpus in standard language
-- a JSON file with a list of possible target-to-source permutations
+- a JSON file with a list of possible spelling correspondences between the source and target languages

 In addition, the source side and target side suffixes may be indicated using the arguments `-s` and `-t`.
 The default suffixes are `-s fnhd` and `-t nhd`.

-An example of a valid JSON file with permutations for Early New High German can be found in `data/config.json`.
+An example of a valid JSON file with spelling correspondences for Early New High German can be found in `data/config.json`.

 _Example training:_
 ```